-However, other organizations have warned people to avoid looking to Laos for surrogacy options, as there are warnings that the country may follow suit with the rest of southeast Asia, and put an end to the business.
+However, other organizations have warned people to avoid looking to Laos for surrogacy options, as there are warnings that the country may follow suit with the rest of Southeast Asia and end the business.

-Yet, the surrogacy clinics in Laos are still promoting their wombs for rent businesses, with many of them promoting their surrogacy services – and particularly the lower surrogacy cost – not just to western clients but increasingly to China.
+Yet, the surrogacy clinics in Laos are still promoting their wombs for rent businesses, with many promoting their surrogacy services—particularly the lower surrogacy cost—not just to Western clients but increasingly to China.

 According to figures published by the China Population Association, over 40 million Chinese couples have trouble conceiving.
 That’s a significant 1 in 8 Chinese couples.
-It’s also no secret that the one child policy has helped to create a demographic time bomb.
-For the fifth year in succession the labor force shrank and to compound the problem the proportion of the population over 60 is steadily increasing.
-How does a shrinking work force support a top heavy, ageing population, who also happen to be living longer?
+It’s also no secret that the one-child policy has helped to create a demographic time bomb.
+For the fifth year in succession, the labor force shrank; to compound the problem, the proportion of the population over 60 steadily increases.
+How does a shrinking workforce support a top-heavy, aging population, who also happens to be living longer?

-It is estimated that more than 10,000 Chinese babies are born every year to surrogates.
-More cost effective solutions in Laos may appeal to Chinese couples but Chinese media are reporting that the Chinese government may relax their hardliner stance on non-commercial surrogacy.
+More than 10,000 Chinese babies are estimated to be born yearly to surrogates.
+More cost-effective solutions in Laos may appeal to Chinese couples, but Chinese media are reporting that the Chinese government may relax its hardliner stance on non-commercial surrogacy.

-The communist regime in Laos has tolerated the boom in surrogacy agencies across the country.
+The communist regime in Laos has tolerated the boom in surrogacy agencies nationwide.
 How long they continue that policy remains to be seen.